ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Quantitative Results for Edge Control

 \section{Quantitative Results for Edge Control}

-In \cref{tab:arch_type_edges}, we conduct an ablation study for three types of architectures of ControlNet-XS (\cref{fig:arch_a,fig:arch_b,fig:arch_c}) for edge control.
+In \cref{tab:arch_type_edges}, we conduct an ablation study for three types of architectures of with our proposed modification (Figure 3 (b-d)) and ControlNet for edge control.
+Please note that a similar study was done for depth control in the main article (Table 1).
 The HDD score is scaled by $10^{-1}$.
-As we concluded for depth control, we can confirm that Type B is the best architecture choice for ControlNet-XS with edge control.
-We will use Type B for further experiments.
+As we concluded for depth control, we can confirm that Type B is on average the best architecture choice for edge control.
 In \cref{tab:quantative_analysis_edges}, we evaluate the effect that model size has on the performance of ControlNet-XS with 491M, 55M, 11.7M and 1.7M parameters, respectively.
-We also compare our models to the two competing state-of-the-art approaches ControlNet~\cite{Zhang2023_ControlNet} and T2I-Adapter~\cite{Mou2023_T2I} for edge control.
-Our best model with 55M parameters outperforms both competitors in terms of quality (FID) and control (LPIPS and HDD), while still being able to generate high quality results.
+We also compare our models to the standard ControlNet~\cite{Zhang2023_ControlNet} for edge control to emphasise the effect our proposed bidirectional communication.
+Our best model with 55M parameters performs best in terms of quality (FID) and control (LPIPS and HDD).
+When we continue to decrease the size of the control network, we observe a decrease in performance as the controlled generation approaches the uncontrolled generation of the generative stable diffusion base.
+Without the bidirectional communication mechanism, ControlNet with 361M parameters performs worse in all metrics, apart from CLIP-Aesthetic.
+Even the smallest ControlNet-XS variant with 1.7M parameters, outperforms the ControlNet baseline.
+Overall, these results follow the same trend as observed for depth control in the main article (see Table 2,3).